 I will take joy in the God of my salvation.(5)

 For Habakkuk, the reality and stability of God is conceived wholly apart from our contingencies and variabilities.
 Preaching on this passage from Habakkuk, George Muller says:

 What is it that brought this man of God [Habakkuk] to the decision that though he should lose everything, though he should be reduced to a state of the greatest poverty and difficulty and affliction, yet he would rejoice in Jehovah?
 What was it that brought him to this?
 Because the Living God has given Himself to every one of His children, so that whatever they may lose, in regard to the things connected with this life, God remains to them; in other words, their ALL remains to them.
 They are not, and they never really and truly can be, losers of anything that is worth anything, for God remains.(6)

 When all is not, God is—“I AM WHO I AM.”
 When all is lost, God remains— “I WILL BE WHO I WILL BE.”
 The LORD, alone, is God.
 Realizing and remembering this must have helped Habakkuk and Muller.
-It helped me and my family too during the last three months or so.
+It helped me and my family too during the last few months or so.

 Kethoser (Aniu) Kevichusa is a member of the speaking team at Ravi Zacharias International Ministries in Nagaland, India.